 A poll conducted by Moody’s Analytics asked bankers what their biggest challenge was in initiating the commercial loan process.
 More than half (56%) said it was the manual collection of data and subsequent back and forth with the client.

 An intelligent commercial banking automation tool would help the bank in a number of ways.
 Most banks now have an online application process.
 As a first step, the IPA tool could classify all of the documents to make sure all required documents have been filed.
 It could then “read” the documents and extract the relevant data points required for downstream processors to make an informed decision on the application.

 Here’s where the big difference lies between RPA, as well as templated approaches to automation, and an intelligent automation tool.
-While the former can deal only with highly structured documents that are all the same, IPA uses natural language processing (along with, in Indico’s case, a massive database that understands human language) to discern context in a document.
-That enables the tool to read a document much like a human would and find whatever data it’s been trained to find, regardless of where it may be located or the formatting of the document.
+While the former can deal only with highly structured documents that are all the same, IPA uses natural language processing (along with, in Indico’s case, a massive database of known terms) to discern context in a document.
+That enables the tool to read a document much like a human would and find whatever data it’s been trained to find, no matter where it may be located.

 Related Article: How Automation Eases the Pain of Commercial Bank Customer Onboarding